Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ```
 In the above example, we demonstrate how you can maintain a server authoritative `NetworkVariable` by using a non-ownership based server RPC (i.e. `RequireOwnership = false` means non-owners can invoke it) so any client can notify the server that it is performing an "action" on the door.
 For this example, each time the door is used by a client the `Door.ToggleServerRpc` is invoked and the server-side toggles the state of the door.
 Upon the `Door.State.Value` changing, all connected clients are synchronized to the (new) current `Value` and the `OnStateChanged` method is invoked locally on each client.

-However, what if you wanted to adjust who could write to or read from the `NetworkVariable`?<br/> _The answer: `NetworkVariable` permissions._
+However, what if you wanted to adjust who could write to or read from the `NetworkVariable`?
+_The answer: `NetworkVariable` permissions._

 ## Permissions

 The `NetworkVariable` constructor can take up to 3 parameters:

 ```csharp
 public NetworkVariable(T value = default,
 NetworkVariableReadPermission readPerm = NetworkVariableReadPermission.Everyone,
 NetworkVariableWritePermission writePerm = NetworkVariableWritePermission.Server);
 ```

 As you can see by the above constructor declaration, the default permissions are:
 - *Server:* Has read and write permissions
 - *Clients:* Have read only permissions.